ruvnet/agentic-search/README.md

 Check out the live extension at [Agentic Search](https://github.com/apps/agentic-search).

-Thank you for using the Agentic Github Copilot Extension!

 ## Key Features

 - **Autonomous Coding Assistance**: Provides intelligent code suggestions and completions.